The Wrestling Classic: Event

 The quarterfinals began with Adrian Adonis facing Dynamite Kid.
-During the match, Adonis accidentally hit his manager Jimmy Hart and collided with Hart.
-Dynamite took advantage and pinned Adonis to win the match.
+During the match, Adonis accidentally collided with his manager Jimmy Hart.
+Dynamite Kid took advantage and pinned Adonis to win the match.

-Ricky Steamboat then faced off against Macho Man Randy Savage.
+Ricky Steamboat then faced off against Randy Savage.
 The referee was distracted by Miss Elizabeth as Savage took advantage and pulled out brass knuckles from his tights and hit Steamboat before pinning him to win the match.

-Junkyard Dog then defeated Moondog Spot after a head butt.
+The Junkyard Dog then defeated Moondog Spot after a head butt.
 Strangely, there was no referee for this match and JYD counted the 3 himself.
 Commentators Gorilla Monsoon and Jesse Ventura then announced that a judge was at ringside and that JYD's count was legal.

-Tito Santana and Paul Orndorff fought to a double count-out, eliminating both wrestlers from the tournament in the process and allowing Junkyard Dog to advance to the finals.
+Tito Santana and Paul Orndorff fought to a double count-out, eliminating both wrestlers from the tournament in the process and allowing The Junkyard Dog to advance to the finals.
 This led to Bobby Heenan's $50,000 storyline bounty on Paul Orndorff not being collected.

-In a non-tournament match, Hulk Hogan defended his WWF World Heavyweight Championship against "Rowdy" Roddy Piper.
+In the main event, which was a non-tournament match, Hulk Hogan defended his WWF World Heavyweight Championship against Rowdy Roddy Piper.
 Hogan applied a bearhug on Piper.
 Piper responded with a sleeper hold.
 The referee was knocked out and Piper hit Hogan with a steel chair before Hogan applied a sleeper hold of his own on Piper.
 Bob Orton came out and hit Hogan with his cast.
 The referee saw this and disqualified Piper in the process.
 Piper and Orton continued to assault Hogan until Paul Orndorff came out and cleared the ring.

 The semi-final match between Randy Savage and Dynamite Kid was next.
 Dynamite Kid superplexed Savage off the top rope but Savage countered it into an inside cradle for the victory.

 As part of the show, a fan competition was held.
 One of over 250,000 fans won a Rolls-Royce.
 This segment was cut from the Coliseum Home Video release for time.
 However, it was restored when the show aired on WWE Classics on Demand, WWE's archival video on demand service, as well as on the WWE Network.

-In the finals of the tournament Junkyard Dog wrestled Randy Savage.
-JYD hit a back body drop on Savage off the top rope who landed on the arena floor.
+In the finals of the tournament The Junkyard Dog wrestled Randy Savage.
+Shortly after the match began, Gene Okerlund joined the commentary team.
+Junkyard Dog hit a back body drop on Savage off the top rope who landed on the arena floor.
 Savage was unable to get into the ring and was counted out.
-As a result, JYD won the match and the tournament.
+As a result, The Junkyard Dog won the match and the tournament.